-The origin of covid-19 is still unclear, however it is certain that it originated in China, as determined by studying several covid-19-related papers.
+The origin of covid-19 is still unclear.
+However, it is inevitable that it originated in China, as determined by studying several covid-19-related papers.
 This pandemic has brought to light several flaws and mismanagement in the world's operating systems.
-Every area associated to human progress has experienced significant losses and hardships, causing millions of people throughout the world to suffer.
-Furthermore, governments, scientists, biochemists, healthcare professionals, and others are working throughout the world to properly contain the outbreak.
+Every area associated with human progress has experienced significant losses and hardships, causing millions of people throughout the world to suffer.
+Furthermore, governments, scientists, biochemists, healthcare professionals, and others are working throughout the world to contain the outbreak properly.
 To provide some alleviation, new techniques have been implemented.
-Social distancing, regular washing of hands, using face and other proposed guidelines still remains the major strategy combined with newly developed vaccines against covid-19, treatment protocols and diagnostic tools.
+Social distancing, regular washing of hands, using face, and other proposed guidelines remains the primary strategy combined with newly developed vaccines against covid-19, treatment protocols, and diagnostic tools.